 Species come from a variety of geographical regions.
 Some are local, they have been part of the flora of our country for several hundred years, white stoneware (Sedum album L.) for example is used to green some roofs (Figure 5).
 Many others are exotic.
 The agapanthus (Agapanthus praecox Willd.), for example, which flowers nicely in many gardens, comes from South Africa (Figure 5).

-The alignment trees that border avenues and boulevards – including plane trees, chestnut trees or lime trees – have a real importance in the urban environment.
+The alignment trees that line avenues and boulevards – including plane trees, horse chestnut trees and silver lime trees – are of real importance in the urban environment.
 It has been demonstrated that a tree-lined urban environment contributes to improving the living conditions of urban dwellers.
 The 100,000 or so trees in the streets of Paris have many beneficial properties: they contribute to the urban green fabric by creating corridors for a number of species, regulating microclimates and influencing the water cycle.
 Indeed, they provide a beneficial summer shade during hot weather.
-Their evapotranspiration (see above, part 2) cools and hydrates the air.
+Their evapotranspiration (see above, section 2) cools and hydrates the air.
 Their foliage modifies the air flows that contribute to aerate the city but also to reduce the force of turbulence.

 For animals, dogs and cats are extremely numerous.
 They have a strong impact on the urban ecosystem.
 Studies show that these animals are terrible predators, killing billions of birds, lizards and small mammals.
 They enrich the soil with their excrement.

 Whether animal or plant, domesticated species are likely to establish and prosper in the urban environment.
 Examples include hollyhocks (Alcea rosea L., Figure 6) escaping from gardens or Florida turtles (Trachemys scripta) released into the urban wilderness, which can be found outside areas where they have been raised or cultivated.

 3.2.
 Wild species on my street